-- A. Full-time: Executive, Administrative, Professional, Career, and Instructional Faculty employment requires a minimum of 37.5 regularly scheduled hours per week. - B. Part-time: Positions requiring 25 hours per week or less. - C. Temporary Position: Employment not to exceed six consecutive months. - D. Regularly Established, Non-Instructional Position: Grant funded employment exceeding six consecutive months or total intermittent employment exceeding 2,080 hours.
+- A. Full-time: Executive, Administrative, Professional and Career employment requires a minimum of 37.5 regularly scheduled hours per week.
+Instructional Faculty requires a minimum of 35 regularly scheduled hours per week. - B. Part-time: Positions requiring 25 hours per week or less. - C. Temporary Position: Employment not to exceed six consecutive months. - D. Regularly Established, Non-Instructional Position: Grant funded employment exceeding six consecutive months or total intermittent employment exceeding 2080 hours.

-ELIGIBILITY FOR FRINGE BENEFITS PAID BY THE COLLEGE BASED ON EMPLOYEE CATEGORY
+ELIGIBILITY FOR FRINGE BENEFITS PAID BY THE COLLEGE BASED ON EMPLOYEE CATEGORY:

-- A. Full-time, Regularly Established Position 7.65% of compensation for Social Security/Medicare; 10.82% contribution to the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and Accidental Death and Dismemberment (AD&D); employee assistance program; and 403b plan. - B. Part-time, Regularly Established Position- 7.65% of compensation for Social Security/Medicare; 10.82% contribution to the Florida Retirement System; and 403b plan. - C. Full-time, Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - D. Part-time, Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - E. Designated Senior Management Service Class Position 7.65% of compensation for Social Security/Medicare; 29.01% contribution to the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and AD&D; employee assistance program; and 403b plan.
+- A. Full-time, Regularly Established Position 7.65% of compensation for Social Security/Medicare; 10% of compensation for the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and Accidental Death and Dismemberment (AD&D); employee assistance program; and 403b plan. - B. Part-time, Regularly Established Positions 7.65% of compensation for Social Security/Medicare; 10% of compensation to the Florida Retirement System; and 403b plan. - C. Full-time.
+Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - D. Part-time, Temporary Position 7.65% of compensation for Social Security/Medicare and 403b plan. - E. Designated Senior Management Service Class Position 7.65% of compensation for Social Security/Medicare; 27.29% of compensation for the Florida Retirement System; paid health insurance coverage for employee; \$.15 per each thousand dollars of compensation (to a maximum of \$50,000) per month for Basic Active Life Insurance and AD&D; employee assistance program; and 403b plan.